sagrawalx/sagrawalx.github.io/teaching/fa19-b2_ma475/project.md

 There are *many* possibilities!
 I encourage you to be creative.
 I only ask that it not be something that we've spent time discussing as a class.

 If you're struggling to find things, here's a short list of things that I think might make interesting projects.
+If you'd like my help finding references for you to look at for any of these topics, just ask!
 I'll keep adding to this list as I think of more.

+* Single variable calculus
-* Power rule for arbitrary exponents (this would need to include a rigorous construction of the real numbers)
+    * Power rule for arbitrary exponents (including a rigorous construction of the real numbers)
+    * Volterra's construction (of a differentiable function $f$ such that $f'$ is continuous on an arbitrary dense $G_\delta$ set)
+    * Pompeiu's construction (of a non-constant differentiable function $f$ such that $f' = 0$ on a dense subset of the domain)
     * L'Hôpital's rule
-* Differentiation of power series
+    * Mean value forms of the remainder in Taylor's theorem (Lagrange form, Cauchy form)
+    * Fundamental theorem of calculus (including a rigorous construction of the Riemann integral)
+* Multivariable calculus
     * Implicit function theorem
+    * Morse's lemma
     * Constant rank theorem
-* Morse's lemma
+* Manifolds
-* Fundamental theorem of calculus
     * Exotic manifold structures (eg, exotic $\mathbb{R}^4$s, or exotic spheres)
+    * Regular level set theorem (sometimes also called the preimage theorem, or the submersion theorem, ...)
     * Hairy ball theorem

-If you'd like my help finding references for you to look at for any of these, just let me know!